ialrumaih/Covid_SA/README.md

 # Covid_SA

- This repo is ETL script to load data from this repo https://github.com/AlrasheedA/saudi_covid19 to a local PostgreSQL database
+ This repo is ETL script to load data from this repo https://github.com/AlrasheedA/saudi_covid19 to a local PostgreSQL database.
+The data are Covid cases and tests in Saudi Arabia.
+I am only focusing on two tables, cases and tests.

- ## Requriments:
+ ## Requirements:
  * PostgreSQL database
  * Python 3.*
- *  psycopg2 libirary
+ * psycopg2 library
- *  pandas libarary
+ * pandas library

  ## How to run
+ * Fill config.cfg file with database information
- *  Run create_tables.py to create tables in the database
+ * Run create_tables.py to create tables in the database (for first run only)
  * Run ETL.py to load the data into database

- ## Futrure work
+ ## Future work
  * Using cloud database (For example, AWS Redshift)
  * Do some analysis and dashboards
+ * Automate the ETL using Airflow or other ETL orchestration